Defining a distributor

-Normally, the documentation you use to support tax requirements will be enough.
+The documentation you use to support tax requirements may be enough.

 If you find that a product you have supplied is unsafe, you must immediately tell your supplier.

-If you do not meet the standards of the Consumer Safety (Jersey) Law 2006, Trading Standards have access to a range of measures to remove the risk to consumer safety.
+If you do not meet the standards of the Consumer Safety (Jersey) Law 2006, we have access to a range of measures to remove the risk to consumer safety.
 These are known as safety notices.

 Safety notices (Trading Standards)